-This is an opportunity to bring together inspirational thinkers, authors, journalists and performers to share what’s fresh, controversial and relevant today.
-There’ll be debates, presentations and workshops looking at writing in its many forms.
-Our aim is to explore and provoke: in short, to celebrate the vibrancy of language.
+This was a great opportunity to bring together inspirational thinkers, authors, journalists and performers to share what’s fresh, controversial and relevant today to participate in debates, presentations and workshops looking at writing in its many forms.

 Public programme highlights